-- how the project may contribute cumulatively to any existing impacts on the exercise of rights, as identified by the Indigenous group(s); - effects of the project on the quality and quantity of resources available for the exercise of rights; - how the project may affect the ability of Indigenous groups to travel freely in their territory; - effects of the project on access to areas important for the exercise of rights; - effects of the project on the experience associated with the exercise of rights including the ability of Indigenous groups to exercise their rights in a peaceful manner; - · effects the project on Indigenous traditions, laws and governance; - how the project will affect the planning, management or stewardship of traditional lands and resources by Indigenous peoples; - how the project will affect the ability of Indigenous groups to derive future economic benefits from the land or water or to maintain an ongoing relationship with the land or water; - the way that the project is aligned with the values, political direction and/or objectives of Indigenous groups in the fight against climate change; - the manner in which the project and its impacts weaken or strengthen the authority of Indigenous groups on their territory: - · how the project affects all other components of significance identified by Indigenous groups; and - the severity of the impacts on the exercise of rights, as identified by the Indigenous groups.
+- effects to fish harvesting rights in the North Saskatchewan River from accidental release of deleterious substances: - how the Project may affect the ability of Indigenous groups to travel freely in their territory; - effects of the Project on access to areas important for the exercise of rights; - effects of the Project on the experience associated with the exercise of rights including the ability of Indigenous groups to exercise their rights in a peaceful manner; - effects of the Project on Indigenous traditions, laws and governance; - how the Project will affect the planning, management or stewardship of traditional lands and resources by Indigenous peoples; - how the Project will affect the ability of Indigenous groups to derive future economic benefits from the land or water or to maintain an ongoing relationship with the land or water; - the way that the Project is aligned with the values, political direction and/or objectives of Indigenous groups in the fight against climate change; - the manner in which the Project and its impacts weaken or strengthen the authority of Indigenous groups on their territory; - · how the Project affects all other components of significance identified by Indigenous groups; and - the severity of the impacts on the exercise of rights, as identified by the Indigenous groups.

-- describe the proposed mitigation and enhancement measures for all potential effects on Indigenous groups, as well as on potential impacts to the rights of Indigenous peoples, and identify if these are measures for which the proponent or other parties would be responsible; - identify the mitigation and enhancement measures proposed for potential effects as described in the previous sections that will also apply to effects on Indigenous groups and impacts on their rights, and elaborate on how these measures may vary for each Indigenous group and community; - describe if and how proposed mitigation measures will be integrated into the project design, if applicable; - include perspectives of the potentially impacted Indigenous groups on the effectiveness of particular mitigation measures on such impacts; - describe cooperation with Indigenous peoples to identify preferred mitigation measures for potential adverse impacts on Indigenous groups or their rights, as well as to optimize the project's benefits for their communities; - demonstrate how the timing of Indigenous activities on the land was considered when establishing the schedule for project activities;
+- describe the proposed mitigation and enhancement measures for all potential effects on Indigenous groups, as well as on potential impacts to the rights of Indigenous peoples, and identify if these are measures for which the Proponent or other parties would be responsible; - identify the mitigation and enhancement measures proposed for potential effects as described in the previous sections that will also apply to effects on Indigenous groups and impacts on their rights, and elaborate on how these measures may vary for each Indigenous group and community; - describe if and how proposed mitigation measures will be integrated into the Project design, if applicable; - include perspectives of the potentially impacted Indigenous groups on the effectiveness of particular mitigation measures on such impacts; - describe cooperation with Indigenous peoples to identify preferred mitigation measures for potential adverse impacts on Indigenous groups or their rights, as well as to optimize the Project's benefits for their communities; - demonstrate how the timing of Indigenous activities on the land was considered when establishing the schedule for project activities; - provide intervention and communication plans, as applicable, pertaining to heritage resources and structures, sites, and things of historical, archaeological, paleontological, or architectural significance to

-- provide intervention and communications plans, as applicable, pertaining to heritage resources and structures, sites, and things of historical, archaeological, paleontological, or architectural significance to Indigenous groups, if there is a possibility of discovery during construction or development activities.
-This plan must include, at a minimum, the person to be contacted, intervention measures and the conditions that would lead to a shutdown and resumption of work; - describe the mitigation measures that will be implemented by the proponent for the potential impacts of the project on the exercise of rights, including how the measures directly address the possible impacts of the project on the exercise of rights and the scope of the measures; - describe the measures that would enhance or support the exercise or practice of rights in the project area. - describe how the proponent has addressed the suggestions and recommendations made by potentially affected Indigenous groups; - propose differentiated mitigation measures, if applicable, so that adverse effects do not fall disproportionately on Indigenous groups and vulnerable subgroups, and they are not disadvantaged in sharing any positive effect resulting from the project.
+Indigenous groups, if there is a possibility of discovery during construction or development activities.
+This plan must include, at a minimum, the person to be contacted, intervention measures and the conditions that would lead to a shutdown and resumption of work;

+- describe the mitigation measures that will be implemented by the Proponent for the potential impacts of the Project on the exercise of rights, including how the measures directly address the possible impacts of the Project on the exercise of rights and the scope of the measures; - describe the measures that would enhance or support the exercise or practice of rights in the Project area; - describe how the Proponent has addressed the suggestions and recommendations made by potentially affected Indigenous groups; - propose differentiated mitigation measures, if applicable, so that adverse effects do not fall disproportionately on Indigenous groups and vulnerable subgroups, and they are not disadvantaged in sharing any positive effect resulting from the Project.
 These mitigation measures should be developed in collaboration with the potentially affected communities and subgroups; and - describe how the GBA+ results on disproportionate effects have been used to inform mitigation and enhancement measures.